Zaiidmo/WikiNamek/README.md

 ## SQL code

-- You'll find the SQL QUERY CODE in the Database Folder To import it, use PHPMyAdmin or any other MySQL Manager and follow these steps :
+- You'll find the SQL QUERY CODE in the Database Folder To import it, use PHPMyAdmin or any other MySQL Manager.

 ## Author